 - No need to buy separate cleansing tablets and soak overnight as with typical dentures

 While getting dental implants is worthwhile in the long run, it does require patience throughout the procedure.
 You need to allow adequate time for your jaw to heal and for your remaining bone to fuse with the replacement tooth roots.
-In the meantime, Dr. Chau is happy to provide you with fitted removable dentures.
+In the meantime, Dr. Patton is happy to provide you with fitted removable dentures.

 Understanding the Dental Implant Procedure

 To understand how dental implants work, it is helpful to having a working knowledge of tooth structure.
 The crown of your tooth is what you can see.
 It is covered by enamel.
 The root of each tooth lies beneath your gum line.
 Dental implants replace both your tooth and its roots.
-Dr. Chau installs small titanium posts in each part of your jaw where you will be receiving replacement teeth.
+Dr. Patton installs small titanium posts in each part of your jaw where you will be receiving replacement teeth.
 This serves as its new anchor.

 Titanium is the ideal material to use in the implant procedure because it can fuse directly to your jawbone.
 The name of this process is osseointegration.
 The fusion means that your body won’t reject the replacement tooth roots as foreign invaders.